kevancress/MeasureIt_ARCH/README.md

 ### Scene Settings

-MeasureIt-ARCH Styles & Settings can be found in the Scene Tab of the Properties Editor.
+MeasureIt_ARCH Styles & Settings can be found in the Scene Tab of the Properties Editor.

 ![image](docs/ui-scene.jpg)

-#### MeasureIt-ARCH Styles
+#### MeasureIt_ARCH Styles

 Styles have a nearly identical user interface to their corresponding items.
 Style-able properties can be found in the item's settings.

 Note that some settings, like an Annotations Offset, or a Dimensions Distance, are still set per item, even when using a style.

-#### MeasureIt-ARCH Unit Settings
+#### MeasureIt_ARCH Unit Settings

 ![image](docs/ui-scene-units.jpg)

-MeasureIt-ARCH Unit Settings can be found in Blender's Scene Settings under the Units panel.
-MeasureIt-ARCH makes use of Blender's Scene Unit System.
+MeasureIt_ARCH Unit Settings can be found in Blender's Scene Settings under the Units panel.
+MeasureIt_ARCH makes use of Blender's Scene Unit System.

 ##### Metric Precision